As an Amazon Associate I earn from qualifying purchases.

 - 1 cup whole wheat pastry flour

-- 1/2 teaspoon ground cinnamon
+- ½ tsp. ground cinnamon

-- 2 teaspoons baking powder
+- 2 tsp. baking powder

-- In a large mixing bowl, whisk all ingredients together until you have a smooth, slightly thin batter.
+- In a large mixing bowl, whisk together the dry ingredients.

 - Using a non-stick pan, use a small amount of oil (I use an oil sprayer) to coat the pan.
-This is more for browning the pancakes then anything.
+This is more for browning the pancakes than anything.
 So you really do not need much.
 The pancakes will end up being browner than a normal pancake due to the banana.

 - Pour the batter into the pan, but keep the heat somewhere between low and medium.
 This won't cook properly on high heat.
 They take a little longer to cook, but they are totally worth it.